 The room beyond was massive and the center was occupied by a dessicated man at a table surrounded by books.
 The party examined the man and found his clothing to be extremely dated, even by Marasennah’s standards.
 The party searched the man, and he and his clothes started to fall apart when jostled.
 A small stone key fell to the floor, which Mandilyon took.
 As Larc examined the book beneath the man, it started to break apart.

-After searching around the man, Larc found a folio and opened it.
-It exploded, damaging the whole party except for Harry.
-Larc found another folio, much to the horror of the party, but checked it for traps and opened it facing away, sending a blade up to the ceiling, where it embedded itself.
-Larc searched the folio and found an encrypted page, it appeared to require a key.
+After searching around the man, Larc found a folio and opened it; it exploded, damaging the whole party except for Harry.
+Larc found another folio, much to the horror of the party, but checked it for traps and opened it facing away, sending a small blade up to the ceiling where it embedded itself.
+Larc searched the folio and found an encrypted page, it appeared to require a cypher key.
 Marasennah searched the folio and found a partial translation in a hidden compartment.
-It was written by a Pathfinder of Kordova, a name unfamiliar to the party.
+It was written by a Pathfinder of Kordova, a name fairly unfamiliar to the party.

-The party searched the room, Marasennah found a hollow stone with a box shape, which Marasennah broke after repeatedly bashing it against the floor.
-She found a disk with an unfamiliar symbol, an adamantine circle with four quadrants with a scale, a swirl, a ball of darkness, and a ball of light in each.
-Mandilyon found a series of 8 arrow-shaped stones that could be depressed that encircled the central stones the desk occupied.
+The party searched the room.
+Marasennah found a hollow stone with a box shape, which she broke after repeatedly bashing it against the floor.
+Within the remains of the box she found a disk with an unfamiliar symbol, an adamantine circle with four quadrants with a scale, a swirl, a ball of darkness, and a ball of light in each, respectively.
+Mandilyon found a series of 8 chevron-shaped stones that could be depressed that encircled the central stones the desk occupied.
 Marasennah examined the stone and noticed a depression within it, it didn’t fit any item in the party’s possession.

-The party asked why the individual died down there with no food, water, or survival equipment.
-The party eventually pressed on all of the stones and a column of stone rose about six feet from the central disc and it separated from the floor.
-Larc placed his backpack on the stone and made his way to the disc, discovering rotating the central pillar would cause it to rise or fall.
+The party wondered why the individual died down there with no food, water, or survival equipment.
+The party eventually pressed on all of the stones and a column of stone rose about six feet from the central disc as it separated from the floor.
+Larc placed his backpack on the chevron-stone and made his way to the disc, and discovered rotating the central pillar would cause it to rise or fall.

-Larc descended, saw a very dark cavern, and a red blow far below him.
-He then got the column wedged against the ceiling after rising and managed to bring the disc to rest at floor level.
+Larc descended, saw a very dark cavern and a red blow far below him.
+He reversed direction and managed to wedge the central column against the ceiling, After fighting the mechanism, the disc was brought to rest at floor level.
 The party joined him on the disc as it began to descend.
 After descending for several minutes the disc reached a stopping point with one path ahead and one path behind that headed into complete darkness, save for the slight glow of the magma below.

-Harry waited on the disc as the remainder of the party ventured forth, his voice faded into silence as the party walked forth.
+Harry waited on the disc as the remainder of the party ventured forth, his voice fading into silence as the party walked forth.
 The party reached a large sealed archway with a small circular depression in it.
-Marasennah put the disk in place and pressed it, and the archway opened like petals.
+Marasennah put the engraved disk in place and pressed it and the archway opened like petals.
 Purple flames erupted and ringed the large cavern.
 A gargantuan skeletal statue was seen atop a giant throne.
 Larc and Marasennah advanced towards the statue with Mandilyon staying behind.
 Marasennah recognized the creature as a great weapon of destruction and war known to destroy suns and worlds, a Tzitzimitl.
-It did not seem to be active, and the layers of dust indicated this space had not been disturbed for 8-10 thousand years.
+It did not seem to be active, and the layers of dust indicated this space had not been disturbed for many thousands of years.

 After examining the Tzitzimitl, they saw it had green chains binding it to the seat of power.
 Larc was almost sickened by the strong aura of necromancy emanating from the gargantuan undead.
 Larc noticed an inscription on the ground in ancient common, “The last weapon of war of the Kordova Monarchy.
 If this is ever used, may the gods have mercy; but we will not deserve it”.